Golden Age of Science Fiction: From Gernsback to Campbell

-Science fiction magazines first appeared in 1926 with the launch of Hugo Gernsback's Amazing Stories.
-This is usually considered to be the beginning of the pulp era of science fiction, though definitions vary.
-Several additional magazines by Gernsback and others appeared, and in some cases disappeared again, in the years that followed; in 1937, there were seven science fiction pulp magazines in publication.
+The first science fiction magazine was Hugo Gernsback's Amazing Stories, which was launched in 1926.
+This is usually considered the beginning of the pulp era of science fiction, though definitions vary.
+Several additional magazines by Gernsback and others appeared (and in some cases disappeared again) in the years that followed; by 1937, seven science fiction pulp magazines remained in publication.
 In October 1937, John W. Campbell became editor of Astounding Stories.
-He finished the already in-progress December 1937 issue and started exercising direct editorial control from the January 1938 issue onwards alongside outgoing editor F. Orlin Tremaine, changing the title to Astounding Science Fiction starting with the March 1938 issue when he gained full editorial control.
+He finished the already in-progress December 1937 issue and started exercising direct editorial control from the January 1938 issue onwards alongside outgoing editor F. Orlin Tremaine, changing the title to Astounding Science Fiction for the March 1938 issue, when he gained full editorial control.
 Campbell's editorship of Astounding is generally held to mark the beginning of the Golden Age, though the precise starting point varies slightly depending on definition—from 1937 at the earliest to 1940 at the latest.

 Alva Rogers, in the 1964 book A Requiem for Astounding, writes that the period was both the Golden Age of science fiction as a whole and of Astounding in particular, and identifies the July 1939 issue as "the first real harbinger of Astoundings Golden Age".
 The July 1939 issue of Astounding has been adopted by others as the starting point of the Golden Age, and The Encyclopedia of Science Fiction writes that "The beginning of Campbell's particular Golden Age of SF can be pinpointed as the summer of 1939" more broadly.
 The July issue included "Black Destroyer", the first published story by A. E. van Vogt, as well as the first appearance by Isaac Asimov in the magazine with the story "Trends"; the August issue contained the first published story by Robert A. Heinlein, "Life-Line"; and the September issue had the first story by Theodore Sturgeon, "Ether Breather".
 Rogers nevertheless holds that, despite the appearance of these early stories, "it wasn't until 1940 that the Golden Age came into full being".
 Mike Ashley—who comments that the Golden Age of science fiction may be more appropriately referred to as the Golden Age of Astounding—similarly finds the July 1939 date arbitrary, viewing the change that happened as occurring gradually during 1938–1939 with each successive issue of Astounding contributing.